opher-dev/practice/README.md

 create an application that uses web workers to pocess the data and give a report based on the following criteria.
 1. find populus (most populated) country.

-2. find the least populated country the data should conform to the object data given above.
+2. find the least populated country the data should conform to the object data given in the hint below.

 3. find the median populated country - the country whose population stands between most populated and least populated.